kevindongzg/password-management-service-api/README.md

 - Usage
   1. Run "Initiate Password Reset"; verify response; variables `code`/`resetId` will be set.
   2. Run "Execute Password Reset"; it will use `{{code}}` from the collection variables and return success message.

-## VCS (Git)
-- This project includes a local Git repository.
-To submit publicly:
-  - Create a new repo on GitHub/GitLab.
-  - Add remote: `git remote add origin <repo_url>`
-  - Push: `git push -u origin main` (or the branch you use)
-  - Share the repository link.